wobsoriano/vue-stripe/README.md

 > [!NOTE]
 > The aim of this module is to have [`@stripe/react-stripe-js`](https://github.com/stripe/react-stripe-js) for Vue with feature parity.
 You should be able to follow the [React docs](https://stripe.com/docs/stripe-js/react) and examples using this module.
+>
+> **When to use this library**: Only use this library if you want parity with the React Stripe.js SDK.
+Otherwise, consider using the [Stripe Partner Vue SDK](https://vuestripe.com).

 ## Getting started